 9.2.25.03 APPROVAL OF MINUTES

-- Approved without objection
+The minutes of the April 29th, 2025 Faculty Senate meeting were approved without objection

 9.2.25.04 ADMINISTRATION UPDATE

 - President Hargrave: Unable to attend meeting.

 - Provost Russomanno:

 Provost Russomanno discussed nonpayment day and tentative enrollment metrics, noting a 45% decrease in new international students and a 5% increase in new first-time full-time cohort estimates.
 A new Vice President for Enrollment Management aims for a 20% increase in non-resident students.
 The Dean's 360 review process will begin this fall, involving deans from various schools.
 The university AI task force finalized nominations for two new task forces.
 The leaping Tiger symbol will replace the U of M pillar for better brand recognition.
 On behalf of President Hargrave, Dr. Russomanno emphasized compliance with state law and academic freedom.